 Do you put spinach in your smoothies?
 Do you know how you might be screwing this up?
-This is the superfoods list for you.
+These are the best superfoods to eat to enhance your training and make the most of your training with proper nutrition.

 There is at least one character trait that every Spartan shares: high expectations.
 Whether it’s in regards to the efficiency of a new exercise or the nutritional wallop of a pre-race meal, Spartans simply expect more than the average person.
 But as you may know, food can be confusing.
 As a dietitian, I work with Spartans to make sure that their nutrition works just as hard as they do, and there are a few mistakes that I see repeatedly.
-This also applies to a superfood list.
+This also applies to the superfoods to eat — they pack a punch for recovery, but you should be cooking and digesting them properly.
 So let’s talk about them, okay?
 Here are four bona fide health superfoods that people often get wrong.

 Be it whey, casein, or plant-based in origin, protein powder supplies easily absorbable amino acids that help quickly repair torn muscle and assist anabolic results.
 The convenience of a powder can also ensure that you’re able to time your protein intake to your workouts, where it can have the biggest impact.
 But it’s important to understand that your body can only handle so much protein at a time.
 In the nutrition community, we call this the “ceiling effect.”
 It implies that if you’re wolfing down too much powder, you’re just wasting money and filling your body with excess calories that could be converted to fat.